zhenglinpan/Awesome-Animation-Research/README.md

 **What's Not Included:** General Anime Research. i.e. Anime Style Transfer, Anime Image Enhancement, Anime Image generation.
 If you are interested in general anime research, please refer to [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch).

-## AI for Animation
 Creating animation is time-consuming and often involves manual work.
 AI tools are changing this landscape.
 Researchers are tackling animation-specific challenges like inbetweening and frame-to-frame color propagation.

-While progress is promising, there's still much to explore in this niche area.
+You might notice the repo's list is currently short.
+Animation research is a relatively new and niche area, and we look forward to more researchers, including you, contributing to its growth.

 ## New Papers
 <!-- [<span style="color:red">*new</span>]  -->